ratpack/example-ratpack-gradle-groovy-app/README.md

     cd build/install/groovy-web-console/
     bin/groovy-web-console

-Your app should now be running (see http://gradle.org/docs/current/userguide/application_plugin.html) for more on what the Gradle application plugin can do for you.
+Your app should now be running.
+See [The Application Plugin](http://gradle.org/docs/current/userguide/application_plugin.html) chapter in the [Gradle User Guide](http://www.gradle.org/docs/current/userguide/userguide.html) for more on what the Gradle application plugin can do for you.

 ## Development time reloading